-Our Sponsor paid only a nominal aggregate purchase price of \$25,000 for 6,900,000 Founder Shares (as defined below), or approximately \$0.004 per share, while the initial public offering price of our common stock was \$10.00 per share and the trading price of our common stock was \$4.36 as of May 19, 2022.
-Our Sponsor could earn a potential aggregate profit of \$30.1 million, based on the \$4.36 trading price, if the Sponsor sold all of its common stock and, even if the trading price of our common stock significantly declines, our Sponsor will stand to make significant profit on its investment in us.
+Our Sponsor paid only a nominal aggregate purchase price of \$25,000 for 6,900,000 Founder Shares (as defined below), or approximately \$0.004 per share, while the initial public offering price of our common stock was \$10.00 per share and the trading price of our common stock was \$5.83 as of April 6, 2022.
+Our Sponsor could earn a potential aggregate profit of \$40.2 million, based on the \$5.83 trading price, if the Sponsor sold all of its common stock and, even if the trading price of our common stock significantly declines, our Sponsor will stand to make significant profit on its investment in us.
 In addition, our Sponsor could potentially recoup its entire investment in us even if the trading price of our common stock is less than \$1.00 per share.
-As a result, our Sponsor is likely to make a substantial profit on its investment in us even if the trading price of our common stock declines, while our public shareholders could lose significant value in their common stock and experience a negative rate of return on the shares they purchased in the IPO or in the public market.
+As a result, our Sponsor is likely to make a substantial profit on its investment in us even if the trading price of our common stock and experience a negative rate of return on the shares they purchased in the IPO or in the public market.

 Similarly, our Sponsor purchased 837,000 private warrants in our IPO for \$1.00 per warrant.
-Based on the \$0.6751 trading price of our warrants as of May 19, 2022, our Sponsor could have a loss of \$0.3249 per warrant, or a potential aggregate loss of \$271,947, if the Sponsor sold all of its warrants at the current trading price.
+Based on the \$0.9665 trading price of our warrants as of April 6, 2022, our Sponsor could have a loss of \$0.0335 per warrant, or a potential aggregate loss of \$28,040, if the Sponsor sold all of its warrants at the current trading price.
 There is no guarantee that the warrants will be exercised following the time they become exercisable and prior to their expiration, and as such, the warrants may expire worthless.
 Unless the stock price increases to over \$11.50, it is unlikely the warrants will be exercised.
 Therefore, the cash proceeds associated with the exercises of the warrants is dependent on the stock price.